Virginia Indians, European Settlers, and Colonial Heroes–William Fleming and Andrew Lewis

 The Brand Collection: Aboriginal Artifacts from across the Globe

-A collection of exotic pieces from Third World cultures, reflecting the travels and tastes of the late Cabell and Shirley Brand.
+A collection of exotic pieces from ancient cultures, reflecting the travels of the late Cabell and Shirley Brand across Africa, South America, and Indonesia.
+Some pieces are thought to date back to the 700s.